 Take the frozen bananas out of the freezer.

-Use a vegetable peeler to peel off the skin making sure you peel all the fibers off the banana.
+If they still have the peel on use a vegetable peeler to peel off, making sure you peel all the fibers off the banana.
 Work quickly so the bananas dont melt.
-Put the bananas in a food processor and puree.

 I usually puree for about 5 minutes, stopping often to move larger pieces to the bottom of the food processor.